 For functions defined by primitive recursion, we can use analogous notations.
-Suppose the (k + 1)-ary function h is defined by primitive recursion from the k-ary function f and the (k + 2)-ary function g, and the notations assigned to f and g are F and G, respectively.
-Then the notation assigned to h is $\operatorname{Rec}k[F,G]$.
+Suppose the (k + 1)-ary function h is defined by primitive recursion from the k-ary function f and the (k + 2)-ary function g, and the notations assigned to f and g are f and g, respectively.
+Then the notation assigned to f is $Rec_k[F, G]$ .

-Recall that the addition function is defined by primitive
+Recall that the addition function is defined by primitive recursion as

-recursion as